-Change the double-tap controls on each AirPod!
-Here's how

-- How to customize the left and right double-tap shortcut for AirPods in iOS 11
+How to customize the left and right double-tap controls on your AirPods

-- How to disable the left or right double-tap shortcut for AirPods in iOS 11

 What features support the AirPods double-tap shortcut?